 Making waves… or trying to

 For as long as I can remember, I’ve dabbled in initiatives around social change.
 Where possible, I’ve tried to support people who want to make a real difference.
-And I’ve combined the “day job,” be it in media or digital strategy, with an eclectic mix of other pro bono roles, official and unofficial.
+And I’ve combined the “day job,” currently digital strategy assignments and board roles, with an eclectic mix of other pro bono roles, official and unofficial.

 A flavour of my roles